 It is important that the clothing a Care Recipient wears is both comfortable and easy to both put on and take off.
 Easy wear and easy care fabrics are ideal for clothing to maintain a good look and yet at the same time the item of clothing is serviceable.

 Some Care Recipient’s require clothing that opens down the back and fastens with Velcro or tapes for ease of changing clothes with a minimum of difficulty.
 The staff can help you choose appropriate clothing if required.
 Some companies specialise in ready-made clothing for this purpose.
 The Nurse Unit manager can provide relevant information if required.

 As a guideline it is suggested that a Care Recipient has the following as a minimum:

-8 sets of day clothing suitable for varying temperatures
+8 sets of daytime clothing suitable for all temperatures

 Clothing: Laundry Service for Personal Clothing

 Gippsland Southern Health Service provides a laundry service.
 However facilities are not available for any woollens, delicate and heavy clothing.